Orcomp/Boxstarter/Readme.md

 - The boxstarter list only contains software I use regularly.
 - The boxstarter links to use in IE are found at the top of each file.
 - The order in which the files should be run are:
+    1. Update BIOS (for new installs)
     1. **UpdateWindows.txt** (Run this just after installing windows.)
+    1. Install drivers (for new installs)
     1. **InstallSotware.txt**
     1. Install VS and Office seperately
     1. **PostInstall.txt**